 As a preliminary to the module please try to read ‘A Very British Killing: the Death of Baha Mousa’ by A.T.
 Williams

 Other readings will be made available at the beginning of the module in week 1 term 2

-Indicative programme for Term 2 (subject to confirmation):
+Indicative programme for Term 2 (subject to confirmation during the autumn term):

 Each week we will consider different themes (such as conflict; migration; genocide; freedoms) and the ways in which writing has responded to them.
 We will look at journalism, non-fiction, blogs, fiction, poetry etc. Readings will be provided to address both themes and forms.

 We will also look at different writing conundrums in the context of these themes:

 How can we understand an injustice?
 What evidence can we accept?
 What’s the distinction between truth, lies and perspective?
 How can we write about it?What barriers to writing about injustice will we face and how can these be overcome?

 Throughout, we will provide as much space and time as we can for you to explore your possibilities for writing.